 It is clear from comments in the growing Wodehouse Facebook community that my own love for this character is shared by many others, so it seems apt that when Wodehouse cast him as a romantic lead, he created Eve.

-Aside from her outward charms, Eve Halliday is also an attractive character and one of Plum’s more independent heroines, with no stern father or serious minded aunt to misguide her.
-The prospect of pinching Lady Constance Keeble’s necklace – in aid of a good cause – does not faze her.
-She shows herself to be a loyal friend, with an intelligent mind and an elegance of manner that make her a fitting mate for one of Plum’s most loved characters.
-Psmith agrees:
+Aside from her outward charms, Eve Halliday is also an attractive character.
+She is one of Plum’s independent heroines, with no stern father or serious minded aunt to misguide her.
+The prospect of pinching Lady Constance Keeble’s necklace (in aid of a good cause) does not faze her.
+She also shows herself to be a loyal friend, with an intelligent mind and an elegance of manner that make her a fitting mate for one of Plum’s most beloved characters.

 “Don’t be silly.”

 Another explanation has been given, by some brainy cove whose name escapes me for the moment (I have a feeling it was Plum himself, but cannot find the reference), is that Wodehouse found it difficult to envisage suitable plots for Psmith after his marriage.
-Having found his niche as a writer of romantic comedies, Wodehouse had little use for a married hero, and Bertie Wooster was kept notably single.
-We are treated to a few short stories centred on the married life of Bingo and Rosie Little, but these are exceptions.
+Having found his niche as a writer of romantic comedies, Wodehouse had little use for a married hero (Bertie Wooster was kept notably single).
+Although we are treated to a few short stories centred on the married life of Bingo and Rosie Little, these are exceptions.

-But the fate of the Psmiths after marriage continues to be a topic for speculation in the minds and conversations of Wodehouse readers.
-We want more!
-And I have often thought of writing a little homage myself – along the lines of Sebastain Faulks, but presumably without the advance.
+The fate of the Psmiths after marriage continues to be a topic for speculation among Wodehouse readers.
+We want more of them!
+I have often thought of writing a little homage myself – along the lines of Sebastain Faulks, but without the advance.

 Perhaps like the Molloys (Dolly and Soapy, to their friends) the Psmiths might build on their early forays in the necklace pinching business and turn their capable minds to crime.
 They would excel I am sure, provided they could overcome any moral objections.
 I see their criminal activities confined to pinching only from those who have the stuff in piles, coupled with a propensity to share their ill-gotten gains with the needy, combining the debonair style of Raffles with the generosity of Robin Hood.

-Plotting out the next few chapters in their lives, I see Psmith becoming the unexpected recipient of a modest inheritance (a distant Aunt, or perhaps an Uncle in Australia) that would enable the Psmiths to purchase a small detective agency.
+Plotting out the next few chapters in their lives, I see Psmith becoming the unexpected recipient of a modest inheritance (a distant Aunt, or perhaps a rich Uncle in Australia) that would enable the Psmiths to purchase a detective agency.
 They would excel in the detection business, although they may have to fight off some underhanded skulduggery from a competing agency run by Percy Pilbeam.

-Great wealth may never be theirs, but the Psmiths might have the good fortune to recover a Maharaja’s ruby, or compromising letters for a wealthy heiress – enough to secure a modicum of comfort and keep the wolves at bay.
-They may have tough times, but the enterprising Psmiths have the necessary wherewithal to make a success of things without having to fall back on the fish business.
+Great wealth may never be theirs, unless the Psmiths have the good fortune to recover a Maharaja’s ruby, or compromising letters for a wealthy heiress.
+But they would have enough to secure a modicum of comfort and keep the wolves at bay.
+Even in tough times, one suspects the enterprising Psmiths have the necessary wherewithal to succeed in life without ever having to fall back on the fish business.